bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 A library is a PSR-4 compliant "Autoloadable Library" if it satisfies the following rules:

-1. The library MUST have at least one base namespace.

-   > Allow multiple base namespaces, for example:
-   >
-   > * Acme\Package -> src/
-   > * Acme\Test\Package -> test/

-2. Each autoloadable class MUST belong to one of the base namespaces.

-3. The library MUST document how to find the "corresponding directory" for each base namespace.
-This directory MAY be the library root itself.
+1. The library MUST document how to find the "corresponding directory" for at least one namespace.
+Such a namespace is called a "base namespace".
+The corresponding directory MAY be the library root itself.

    > *How* this correspondence is documented is up to the developer.
 Examples:
    >